 Certain bank loans are drawn under banking facilities of which are subject to the fulfilment of covenants relating to the financial ratios of the Group based on the consolidated financial position, as are commonly found in lending arrangements with financial institutions.
 If the Group was to breach the covenants, the drawn down facilities would become repayable on demand.
-In addition, the Group's loan agreements contain clauses which give the lender the right at its sole discretion to demand immediate repayment at any time irrespective of whether the Group has complied with the covenants and met the scheduled repayment obligations.

 The management of the Group regularly monitors its compliance with these covenants and does not consider it probable that the banks will exercise their discretion to demand repayment so long as the Group continues to make payments according to the schedule of the loans.
-Further details of the Group's management of liquidity risk and interest rate risk are set out in notes 26(b) and 26(c) to the consolidated financial statements, respectively.
-At 31 December 2020 and 2019, none of the covenants relating to drawn down facilities had been breached.
+Further details of the Group's management of liquidity risk and interest rate risk are set out in Notes 25(b) and 25(c) to the consolidated financial statements, respectively.
+At 31 December 2021 and 2020, none of the covenants relating to drawn down facilities had been breached.